yuh8/BLIP3o_annotated/README.md

 ## Demo

-You can try out BLIP3-o in your browser using our interactive [Gradio demo](https://4bd64ad729624ad54e.gradio.live).
+You can try out BLIP3-o in your browser using our interactive [Demo](https://blip3o.salesforceresearch.ai/).

 Install package for tranining